 Here’s a brief description of how both electronic signatures and digital signatures work to authenticate and secure signatures.

-Electronic signature is a broad term used to describe different methods of capturing a virtual signature for document signing.
+An electronic signature is a broad term used to describe different methods of capturing a virtual signature for document signing.

 Most electronic signatures will identify a person or company using a series of identifiers that are tied to the documents being executed.
 These identifiers are usually in the form of IP hashing.